sudocrystal/scc-compsci/141/day-by-day/day09.md

   - boolean methods
     - allSmallDigits (below)
       - assertion before return
-    - reversed (below)
-    - mention testing for the false case in the loop, true only if the loop executes entirely without returning false
 + Learning Practice
   - Self-Check
     - Self-Check 5.6 and 5.7
     - Self-Check 5.11
     - Self-Check 5.14 - 5.17
-    - Self-Check 5.28 and 5.29
   - Exercises
     - Exercise 5.6 and 5.7
     - Exercise 5.11